Religion in Myanmar: Islam

-The first Muslims in Mynamar date to early merchants during the Bagan period.
+The first Muslims in Myanmar date to early merchants during the Bagan period.
 The First Mongol invasion of Burma in the 13th century and the relationship of the Mrauk U Kingdom with the Bengal Sultanate are examples of prominent Muslim presence in Myanmar with Muslims ranging from traders and settlers to positions of status as royal advisors and port authorities.

 The colonial period saw substantial immigration leading to various riots and anti-Muslim sentiment growing out of more general anti-Indian and anti-colonial sentiment.
 Post-independence, Muslims generally became increasingly seen as unwelcome foreign elements regardless of their ethnic origin or cultural attitudes.

 In 1982, the government introduced regulations that denied citizenship to anyone who could not prove Burmese ancestry from before 1823.
 This disenfranchised many Muslims in Myanmar, even though they had lived in Myanmar for several generations.

 Anti-Muslim riots became increasingly common in the early 21st century.
 The 2013 Myanmar anti-Muslim riots further inflamed tensions.
 The Rohingya people are a large Muslim group in Myanmar; the Rohingyas have been among the most persecuted group under Myanmar's military regime.
 The UN states that the Rohingyas are one of the most persecuted groups in the world.
 In 2016, the military of Myanmar conducted military operations with widespread human rights abuses during the Rohingya genocide which was charactersied by the United Nations as ethnic cleansing.